Enzyme: Coenzymes

 Since coenzymes are chemically changed as a consequence of enzyme action, it is useful to consider coenzymes to be a special class of substrates, or second substrates, which are common to many different enzymes.
 For example, about 1000 enzymes are known to use the coenzyme NADH.

 Coenzymes are usually continuously regenerated and their concentrations maintained at a steady level inside the cell.
 For example, NADPH is regenerated through the pentose phosphate pathway and S-adenosylmethionine by methionine adenosyltransferase.
 This continuous regeneration means that small amounts of coenzymes can be used very intensively.
 For example, the human body turns over its own weight in ATP each day.

 Thermodynamics

 The energies of the stages of a chemical reaction.
-Uncatalysed (dashed line), substrates need a lot of activation energy to reach a transition state, which then decays into lower-energy products.
-When enzyme catalysed (solid line), the enzyme binds the substrates (ES), then stabilizes the transition state (ES^{‡}) to reduce the activation energy required to produce products (EP) which are finally released.
+Uncatalyzed (dashed line), substrates need a lot of activation energy to reach a transition state, which then decays into lower-energy products.
+When enzyme catalyzed (solid line), the enzyme binds the substrates (ES), then stabilizes the transition state (ES^{‡}) to reduce the activation energy required to produce products (EP) which are finally released.

 As with all catalysts, enzymes do not alter the position of the chemical equilibrium of the reaction.
 In the presence of an enzyme, the reaction runs in the same direction as it would without the enzyme, just more quickly.
 For example, carbonic anhydrase catalyzes its reaction in either direction depending on the concentration of its reactants: